 Descartes's Rule of Signs

-Descartes's Rule of Signs predicts the number of positive and negative real zeros of a polynomial by counting sign changes in f(x) and f(-x).
-This rule guides the search for roots by narrowing down how many positive or negative solutions to expect.
+Descartes's Rule of Signs predicts the number of positive and negative real zeros of a polynomial by counting sign changes in the polynomial and its transformed version f(-x).
+This rule guides the search for roots by narrowing down the possible number of positive and negative solutions.

 Recommended video: